-2. Elderly Household Deduction
+Elderly Household Deduction

-\$400 per family for all families in which the head or spouse is at least 62 years of age or handicapped or disabled.
+\$400 per family for all families in which the head or spouse is at least 62 years of age or handicapped or disabled; however, the amount will increase to \$525 effective January 1, 2025; upon HIP availability.
 The \$400 is a household deduction (only one per family, even if both head and spouse are elderly).
+This applies to a family's next interim or annual reexamination, whichever is sooner.